roidrage/scalarium-riak/README.md

 Riak Cookbook for Scalarium
 =========

+Based on the excellent work of [Scott Likens](http://github.com/damm).
+He wrote this cookbook to automate Riak on the EY AppCloud, and I blatantly copied his work an adapted it to work on [Scalarium](http://scalarium.com).
+Thanks, Scott!

 [Riak][1] is a Dynamo-inspired key/value store that scales predictably and easily.
 Riak also simplifies development by giving developers the ability to quickly prototype, test, and deploy their applications.

 A truly fault-tolerant system, Riak has no single point of failure.
 No machines are special or central in Riak, so developers and operations professionals can decide exactly how fault-tolerant they want and need their applications to be.